CoLRev-Environment/colrev/colrev/packages/semanticscholar/README.md

 #### API search: API key for SemanticScholar

 While it is not necessary to enter an API key to conduct a search in SemanticScholar, we highly recommend it.
 Without an API key, SemanticScholar only allows limited access attempts per minute.
 This might lead to the site being unavailable for a short time.
 An API key can be requested via the SemanticScholar API (link below).
-Once a valid API key was entered, it will be saved in the `SETTINGS` file.
-Subsequent searches of SematicScholar will now include this API key.
-Every time a new search is conducted, the user will have the opportunity to change or delete the stored API key via the user interface.
+Store the key in the environment variable `SEMANTIC_SCHOLAR_API_KEY` (for example by running `export SEMANTIC_SCHOLAR_API_KEY="<your-api-key>"`).
+If the variable is not set, the search interface will prompt for the key and store it for the current session.

 #### API search: Search results